After you've applied

 - Achieving a certain score in an English language test

-If English is not your first language, you may need evidence that you meet the appropriate English language requirement for your course.
-If you have not met that requirement you may wish to attend one of the English Language Teaching Unit's pre-sessional English courses to reach the appropriate level before your degree course begins.
-Students who successfully complete the course and pass a University of Leicester English test can progress to their chosen degree programme.
+If your conditional offer asks you to meet the English language requirement for your course, you may wish to attend one of the English Language Teaching Unit's pre-sessional English courses.
+If you successfully complete the course and pass a University of Leicester English test, you can progress to your chosen degree programme.
 Please visit the English Language Teaching Unit website for more details and to apply.

-If you are an international student (from outside the EU) then in order to apply for a Tier 4 General Student visa you need to be issued with a Confirmation of Acceptance for Studies (CAS) number.
+If you are an international or EU student (excluding Republic of Ireland) then in order to apply for a Tier 4 General Student visa you need to be issued with a Confirmation of Acceptance for Studies (CAS) number.
 This is a unique reference number issued by UK Visas and Immigration (UKVI).
-Once you have firmly accepted your offer with us we can start the process of providing you with your CAS number.
-If there are less than six months to go before the start of your course, you’ll receive an email from us very soon.

 There are five steps to applying for a CAS number from us:

-- Accept your unconditional offer with us.
+- Accept your unconditional offer with us by paying your deposit.
 Your unconditional offer will be sent once you have met the conditions of your offer.

 - Once we receive your CAS request form we will apply to UKVI for your CAS number.

 - We will email you your CAS number, along with details of the documents we used to assess your application.
-If your application is complete and we are not waiting for any information such as your passport number, then we aim to get your CAS to you by email within two working days.
+If your CAS application is complete and we are not waiting for any information such as your passport number, then we aim to get your CAS to you by email within two working days.
 If you have applied through an agent, we will email it to both you and your agent.
-Please note your CAS number is only valid for six months and you cannot make your visa application more than three months before the start of the course.
+Please note, your CAS number is only valid for six months.

 - If you are granted a visa, it will specify that you will study at the University of Leicester.
 You will not be able to use this visa to study at any other university in the UK.